 When it comes to voice over casting, the specs can be a bit obscure or insensitive, or just plain ignorant.
 In an effort to encourage “diversity,” casting might throw a wide net but be unable to articulate exactly what kind ethnic background, nationality, or cultural background the client is looking for, particularly when those factors are very different from each other and not mutually exclusive.

 “Diverse” at times seems to be the blatant new code for “urban.”
 “Urban” has long been a descriptor in audition specs as a seemingly polite but actually crude way of asking for a Black actor without having to say “Black.”
 And even then, “urban” has deeply racist connotations, limiting a Black actor’s performance to what the [typically white] casting director or client is expecting.
 In the real world, not all Black people sound the same because Black people come from all economic backgrounds and education levels, and regions of the world.
 Same for Hispanics and Latin Americans!
 We don’t all sound the same because we’re not, but expectations of what a Hispanic or Latinx character should sound like are often limited by a white casting director or white creative’s expectations.

-In my 8 years of being a voice actor, I have only twice met Black casting directors.
+In my many years of being a voice actor, I have only twice met Black casting directors.
 To my knowledge I have not worked with a Latinx casting director outside of commercials (i.e. games, animation, etc.).
 It’s not surprising the white majority casting community is still trying to simplify casting by color matching rather than culture matching.
 The burden rests on culturally and ethnically diverse actors to present new ideas to the casting community, and maybe surprise them with the multitudes we contain.